wodanaz/adaptiPhy/README.md

   - bzip2
 ```

-If you have conda in your system, please install this package:
+Note that `snakemake-executor-plugin-slurm` and `bzip2` may be excluded if you have no intention of running AdaptiPhy on a SLURM-managed computing cluster and/or prefer to decompress files with a tool other than bzip2.

+To initialize a conda environment from this .yaml file:

 ```
 conda env create --file snakemake.yml
 ```

-To invoke or activate do:
+To invoke or activate this environment to run AdaptiPhy 2.0, load it with:

 ```
 conda activate snakemake